-"Child" means an employee's, spouse's or partner's as defined in these rules, legally adopted child, child placed for adoption, stepchild, foster child of a retired employee hired prior to July 1, 2024, or recognized natural child but excluding a child born or legally adopted more than ten months after the date of death of: (1) an active employee killed in the performance of duty; (2) an active employee who was eligible to retire on the date of death; or (3) a retired employee-beneficiary.
+"Child" means an employee's, spouse's or partner's as defined in these rules, legally adopted child, child placed for adoption, stepchild, child under legal guardianship, foster child of a retired employee hired prior to July 1, 2024, or recognized natural child but excluding a child born or legally adopted more than ten months after the date of death of: (1) an active employee killed in the performance of duty; (2) an active employee who was eligible to retire on the date of death; or (3) a retired employeebeneficiary.
 For non-excepted benefits, a child may be unmarried or married and does not need to live with or be financially dependent on the employee-beneficiary.
-For excepted benefits, a child must be unmarried and live with the employeebeneficiary.
-A child has been placed for adoption when an employeebeneficiary, spouse, or partner has assumed custody of and the obligation to support a child in anticipation of adopting the child.
-A foster child is a child: (1) who lives with an employee in a regular parent-child relationship; and (2) for whom the employee has become the child's guardian and has been awarded legal and physical custody of the child pursuant to a valid court order.
+For excepted benefits, a child must be unmarried and live with the employee-beneficiary.
+A child has been placed for adoption when an employee-beneficiary, spouse, or partner has assumed custody of and the obligation to support a child in anticipation of adopting the child.
+A foster child is a child who lives with an employee in a regular parent-child relationship.
+A child under legal guardianship is a child for whom the employee has become the child's guardian and has been awarded legal and physical custody of the child pursuant to a valid court order.